ocupop/4p-website/src/_posts/2022-11-03-7-simple-ways-to-upgrade-your-holiday-hosting.md

 [Pre-order your Thanksgiving turkey for delivery today\!](https://shop.4pfoods.com/turkey-pre-order){: target="_blank" rel="noopener"}

-&nbsp;

 # **\#4 Wow with specialty cheeses.**

 #### *Everything you need to create a beautiful charcuterie board or cheese spread.*

 Do you want to be dairy-ing and serve cheeses that will “wow”?
 We can help you create a beautiful [charcuterie board](https://shop.4pfoods.com/product/the-perfect-charcuterie-board){: target="_blank" rel="noopener"} or [cheese spread](https://shop.4pfoods.com/cheese){: target="_blank" rel="noopener"}\!
-4P Foods’ wonderful procurement team finds the most&nbsp; delicious handmade cheese from regional sources and, through a partnership with a Northeast food hub, Vermont cheese\!
+4P Foods’ wonderful procurement team finds the most delicious handmade cheese from regional sources and, through a partnership with a Northeast food hub, Vermont cheese\!

-&nbsp;

 # **\#5 Stock up on snacks and easy appetizers.**